 A.J.
 Mirkin Service Award

-Given to an AAAM member who had made continuous service contributions through committee, faculty and project involvement.
+Given to an AAAM member who had made continuous service contributions through committee, faculty, and project involvement.
 The Nominations and Awards Committee evaluates and recommends candidates to the Board.

-Donald F. Huelke Lifetime Membership Awards
+Donald F. Huelke Lifetime Membership Award

 This award is to recognize, honor, and acknowledge an individual who has made outstanding contributions and provided repeated volunteer services to the AAAM organization by maintaining membership for over 15 years, having served on committees or as an officer of the Board, organized seminars (or served as faculty) or symposia, recruited ten or more new members of AAAM, contributed to the endowment fund, and received another AAAM award.